What is Fascia Blasting?

 How We Can Help

-Massage and physical therapy can help with this stiffness, especially when used in conjunction with essential oils and aromatherapy.
+Massage and physical therapy can help with this stiffness, especially when used in conjunction with infrared therapy (The Amethyst BioMat) and essential oils.
 When it’s really irritated, usually through injury, the fascia will need extra attention.

 That’s where Fascia Blasting comes in.
 The FasciaBlaster is a tube with handles on each side and small, claw-like features on one side.
 Designed by Ashley Black, it is used to break up fascial adhesions at a deeper level all over the body.
 The claws allow for localized as well as broad treatments.